Crypto Tax Switzerland: 2024 Guide

 Any collectibles like art.

 Your taxable assets under the Wealth Tax are all your assets minus allowable deductions.
 Debts such as mortgages or loans can be deducted from your total asset value.
 Many cantons also allow social deductions and a tax allowance.
 Check the specific rules in your canton for allowable deductions, tax allowances, and reportable assets.

 You can file your tax return online with your cantonal tax administration.
 Find a full list here.
 Each canton has a slightly different process and tax return.
 For example:

-- Canton of St. Gallen: crypto assets are declaured in the list of securities and credit balances.
+Canton of St. Gallen: crypto assets are declared in the list of securities and credit balances.
 For any changes in the holdings of securities (i.e. sale, acquistion), the date of the addition or sale must be listed.

 How to use a crypto tax app like Koinly

 Don't get stuck in busy work.
 Don't get it wrong.
 Don't rely on your accountant to know where to look.
 Use Koinly to generate your Swiss crypto tax reports.
 Here's how easy it is: